List of Please Save My Earth characters: Rin Kobayashi

 His previous life, Shion was a war orphan born on the moon of Tess who was rescued and sent to Shia from the middle of the conflict on Tess for control of the Homeworld.
 Shion possessed strong psychic powers and controlled them with ease.
 He also had a first-rate mind and became a renowned engineer.
 Shion had serious emotional problems.
 As an orphan, he did not have a family until he was taken in by a foster father around age six.
 He was slowly but surely starting to trust and love his foster father, when a terrible accident occurred and his foster father died.
 He never truly trusted any of his friends, not even his childhood friend Gyokuran, whom Shion ended up hating because of Gyokuran's moral upstandingness and that he was everything that Shion could never be.

 Shion was the only male member of the team who did not fawn over Mokuren.
 In fact, he completely despised her.
 When it became clear to him that Gyokuran, his childhood rival, was completely obsessed with Mokuren, Shion decided to take advantage of this while sitting in the brig of the Moon Base by "getting to Mokuren first" in order to destroy Gyokuran's being on the most basic level.
 As a side benefit of this action, he intended to defile the sanctity of the Sarjalim faith, which had abandoned him so many times in the past, by ruining the last of Sarjalim's sacred avatars.
-And so, he struck a bargain with Mokuren when she came by to give him his lunch one day: I love you, give up your Kiches powers (virginity) and I will reconcile with Gyokuran, no matter what it takes.
+And so, he struck a bargain with Mokuren when she came by to give him his lunch one day: "I love you, give up your Kiches powers (lose virginity) and I will reconcile with Gyokuran, no matter what it takes."
 To this deal, surprisingly, Mokuren agreed.
 But during the act, Mokuren had a change of heart and resisted, but Shion did not listen and continued, effectively raping her.
 Afterwards, Mokuren took up ill and Gyokuran, enraged at Shion's perceived actions, demanded permanent exile for Shion.
-Mokuren, upon hearing of this, pulled herself together and declared that she and Shion had become engaged, and that Gyokuran would let him out of the brig NOW.
+Mokuren, upon hearing of this, pulled herself together and declared that she and Shion had become engaged, and that Gyokuran would let him out of the brig.
 At this pronouncement, Gyokuran was forced to release Shion from the brig, and Mokuren and Shion moved into Mokuren's quarters together.
 It is the confusion surrounding these events by all parties involved and not involved that leads to the underlying cause of the dark and terrible nature of the plot of the manga series.